MakinaHQ/makina-core/SPECIFICATIONS.md

 The share price consists essentially in the ratio between share token supply and the last calculated total machine AUM.
 In order to mitigate donation attacks, the conversion includes a `shareTokenDecimalsOffset` value representing the decimal offset between the accounting token and the share token.
 By setting the ratio between virtual shares and virtual assets in the vault, the offset also determines the initial exchange rate.

+#### Deposits and Redemptions

+Machines serve as the user-facing contracts for deposits and redemptions.
+However, the actual processing is handled by a dedicated deposit module and a redemption queue, both of which are excluded from this repository’s scope.
+This design allows strategies to implement various deposit and redemption flows, whether permissionless, permissioned, queued, or synchronous.
+When needed, settlement can be performed by the operator.

+Since deposits, redemptions, and share price calculation occur independently, it is the operator's duty to take precautions to prevent price manipulation and ensure fairness between users.

 #### Fees

 After each total AUM computation, machines apply three types of fees by inflating the share supply: